The Palm Bay High Pirates

 Rivalries

-The Pirates’ principal local rivalry is with Bayside High School, which opened in 1996.
+The Pirates’ principal local rivalry is with Bayside High School, which opened in August 1998 on Degroodt Road as the first new high school built in the Brevard County School District in more than 25 years.
 The two schools draw students from adjacent zones in Palm Bay, and the football and basketball games between them have generated routine attendance and local press attention.

 Notable alumni